greglever/pairing-test/README.md

 What could we do instead of `SELECT *` based on what we use for the output ?"
 Add this in and send it back (A problem will occur here) Fix the problem and get the API working
-Would you do any refactoring of this code, put anything into functions or move anything around ?
+Would you do any refactoring of this code or put anything into functions or move anything around ?
 Why ?

 ### Create a simple analytics API endpoint: